 GoPet's scratcher is our budget option at around $20.
 It's a recycled cardboard wedge, with two available scratching sides, so it can be turned over to spread the damage.
 The design includes two holes to stimulate your cat's curiosity and encourage it to play as well as scratch.

 The drawback is that the bits of cardboard get ripped off, so this isn't a great buy for people who like their houses clean and tidy at all times.
-The cardboard this scratcher is made of doesn't seem to be as robust as with the higher priced products, so it gets ripped up more easily - this scratcher will last a good few months, but it won't last years.
-It's light, and tends to move around a bit when the cat is using it (it could be worth fixing it to a surface with double sided tape), and it's a bit small for larger cats - though kittens will go mad over it.
+The cardboard this scratching pad is made of doesn't seem to be as robust as with the higher priced products, so it gets ripped up more easily - this scratch pad will last a good few months, but it won't last years.
+It's light, and tends to move around a bit when your kitty is using it (it could be worth fixing it to a surface with double sided tape), and it's a bit small for larger cats - though kittens will go mad over it.

 And the winner is .... the Pet Fusion Ultimate Scratcher Lounge.
 We loved all the others, but this one is brilliant.
 The design would fit anywhere, while the different scratching areas and curvy cat lounging make it a really flexible product that your cats can use in many different ways.

-Price-wise, it's around average for a cat scratcher but seems nicer than many, and the cardboard is heavy duty, tending to get chewed up less than some of the cheaper cardboard scratchers.
+Price-wise, it's around average for a scratcing post but seems nicer than many, and the cardboard is heavy duty, tending to get chewed up less than some of the cheaper cardboard scratchers.
 Plus, it's made from recycled cardboard, so you're doing your bit for sustainability and the environment when you buy it.

-If you're in the market for a cat condo, we wholeheartedly recommend taking a look at Go Pet Club's Cat Tree for a cost-effective place for your cat to hang out.
+If you're in the market for a cat condo, we wholeheartedly recommend taking a look at Go Pet Club's Cat Tree for a cost-effective place for your kitten to hang out.
+It really is the best cat tree for large cats.

-Whichever cat scratcher you decide to buy, whether a traditional cat tower, tree or otherwise, your cat may ignore it at first.
-It's very easy to attract a recalcitrant cat, though - try catnip, sprinkled or sprayed on to the scratcher, or use a feather teaser to get your cat in the right mood to use the scratcher.
+Whichever cat scratcher you decide to buy, whether a traditional cat tower, tree or otherwise, your feline friend may ignore it at first.
+It's very easy to attract a recalcitrant kitty, though - try catnip, sprinkled or sprayed on to the scratcher, or use a feather teaser to get your kitty in the right mood to use the scratcher.